-The Administrator shall not be responsible for the accuracy of financial data, opinions or advice furnished to it by the AIFM or its delegates, the Manager or its agents and delegates including an External Valuer, prime broker(s), market makers and/or independent third party pricing services.
-The Administrator may accept, use and rely on prices provided to it by the AIFM or its delegates or other agreed independent third party pricing services for the purposes of determining the Net Asset Value of the Fund or any Sub-Fund or Class and shall not be liable to the Manager, the AIFM, the Trustee, an External Valuer, any Unitholder or any other person in so doing by reason of any error in the calculation of the Net Asset Value resulting from any inaccuracy in the information provided by the AIFM or its delegates, the Manager or its agents and delegates, an External Valuer or other independent third party pricing services or its delegates that the Administrator is directed to use by the AIFM or an External Valuer in accordance with the AIFM's valuation policy.
+The Administrator shall not be responsible for the accuracy of financial data, opinions or advice furnished to it by the AIFM or its delegates, the Manager or its agents and delegates including an External Valuer, prime broker(s), market makers and/or independent third-party pricing services.
+The Administrator may accept, use and rely on prices provided to it by the AIFM or its delegates or other agreed independent third party pricing services for the purposes of determining the Net Asset Value of the Fund or any Sub-Fund or Class and shall not be liable to the Manager, the AIFM, the Trustee, an External Valuer, any Unitholder or any other person in so doing by reason of any error in the calculation of the Net Asset Value resulting from any inaccuracy in the information provided by the AIFM or its delegates, the Manager or its agents and delegates, an External Valuer or other independent third party pricing services for its delegates and the AIFM or its delegates are classed by the AIFM or its delegates, the Manager or its agents and delegates, an External Valuer or other independent third party pricing services or its delegates that the Administrator is directed to use by the AIFM or an External Valuer in accordance with the AIFM's valuation policy.